Move to: Previous Day

 Book and sword, three fountains; two swords; scourge; serpent and a fire; armour of God; twelve scrolls with names of his Epistles; Phoenix; palm tree; shield of faith; sword; book.Often portrayed as:

 Thin-faced elderly man with a high forehead, receding hairline and long pointed beard; man holding a sword and a book; man with 3 springs of water nearby;Things to Do:

 - From the Directory on Popular Piety, this feast is important because "it is always useful to teach the faithful to realize the importance and significance of the feasts of those Saints who have had a particular mission in the history of Salvation, or a singular relationship with Christ such as St. John the Baptist (24 June), St. Joseph (19 March), Sts.
 Peter and Paul (29 June), the Apostles and Evangelists, St. Mary Magdalen (22 July), St. Martha (29 July) and St. Stephen (26 December)."

 - The Directory on Popular Piety also explains the devotion of the Christian Pilgrimage.
 During the Middle Ages in particular, "pilgrims came to Rome to venerate the tombs of the Apostles Peter and Paul (ad Limina Apostolorum), the catacombs and basilicas, in recognition of the service rendered to the universal Church by the successor of Peter."

-- Besides the recipes in our database, Cooking With the Saints by Ernst Schuegraf has seven recipes alone for the feast of St. Peter.
+- Besides the recipes in the Catholic Culture Liturgical Year section, the cookbook Cooking With the Saints by Ernst Schuegraf has seven recipes alone for the feast of St. Peter.
 This is a wonderful book, beautifully illustrated with art of the saints and the actual dishes.
 This would be a great addition to your liturgical year library.

-- Learn more about St. Paul, read Paul of Tarsus
+- Learn more about St. Paul, read Paul of Tarsus, by Joseph Holzner.